J. Mira Hashmall

 • Member, Black Women Lawyers, California Women Lawyers, National Association of Women Lawyers, and the John M. Langston Bar Association of Los Angeles.

-• Serves on the Board of Directors of the Constitutional Rights Foundation, a non-profit, non-partisan, community-based organization dedicated to educating America’s young people about the importance of civic participation in a democratic society.
+• Board of Directors, Constitutional Rights Foundation (Teach Democracy), a non-profit, non-partisan, community-based organization dedicated to educating America’s young people about the importance of civic participation in a democratic society.

-• Serves on the Board of Center Dance Arts at The Music Center of Los Angeles, one of the largest performing arts centers in the country and L.A.’s home to the world’s greatest artistic programs and events.
+• Board Member, Center Dance Arts at The Music Center of Los Angeles, one of the largest performing arts centers in the country and L.A.’s home to the world’s greatest artistic programs and events.

 • Co-authored an article on corporate law and the corporate opportunity doctrine presented at the University of Southern California’s 20th Annual Institute for Corporate Counsel.